 Sol Ramirez describes puppet making, past and upcoming performances

-1 ,2, 3 Puppetry is a youth/young adult-led puppet and theatre company based in Chapel Hill, North Carolina.
-They have been performing Spring puppet spectacles in Chapel Hill since 2017 but were started by now 17-year-old Sol Ramirez around 2010.
-The main goal of 1,2,3 Puppetry group is to use puppetry, acting, music, and movement to promote a social justice message, as well as bring to light many issues that are otherwise overlooked
+1,2, 3 Puppetry is a youth/young adult-led puppet and theatre company based in Chapel Hill, North Carolina.
+They have been performing Spring puppet spectacles in Chapel Hill since 2017 but were started by now 19-year-old Sol Ramirez around 2010.
+The main goal of the 1,2,3 Puppetry group is to use puppetry, acting, music, and movement to promote a social justice message and bring to light many issues that are otherwise overlooked.

 123puppetry Have you registered for this year’s Solstice Lantern Walk?
 For the second year in a row, 1,2,3 Puppetry will be leading the walk with our giant light-up moon puppet and stars!
 Go to @hillsborougharts for more details.
 See you there